elliscode/ellisrecipes/s3/markdown/Creamy Pumpkin Sausage Pasta.md

 - 1/2 teaspoon kosher salt
 ## Instructions
 - Cook pasta according to package directions.
 Reserve 1/2 cup pasta water, then drain the pasta and set aside.
 - While the pasta cooks, make the sauce: Heat 1 tablespoon olive oil in a large skillet over medium heat.
-Add the sausage, break it up with a wooden spoon, and cook for about 5 minutes, stirring occasionally, until it’s just cooked through.
+Add the sausage, break it up with a wooden spoon, and cook for about 5 minutes, stirring occasionally, until it's just cooked through.
 Remove the sausage from the pan.
 - In the same skillet, heat the remaining 1 tablespoon olive oil over medium heat.
 Add the shallots and garlic and cook for 2 minutes, stirring often, until the shallots begin to soften.
 - Add the tomato paste and cook, stirring, for 1 minute.
 Stir in the canned pumpkin, heavy cream, salt, pepper, nutmeg, chili flakes, and parmesan cheese.
 Let simmer for 2 minutes, then turn off the heat.
 - To a small skillet over medium-low, add the butter.
 Cook, whisking often, for about 6-7 minutes until the butter has turned golden brown.
 Add the chopped walnuts and sage and cook for 5 minutes until toasted.
 Turn off the heat.